rsinghlab/pyaging/README.md

 ## 📖 Citation

-To cite our `pyaging`, please use the following:
+To cite `pyaging`, please use the following:

 ```
 @article {de_Lima_Camillo_pyaging,